Sitefinity/Telerik.Sitefinity.Samples.QuantumMobileApp/README.md

 # QuantumMobileApp
-Integration with the Quantum web site
+Integration with the Quantum web site. https://github.com/Sitefinity-SDK/Telerik.Sitefinity.Samples.Quantum

 ## Install the newest version of the Quantum website